vasille-js/vasille-js/README.md

 The safe of your application is ensured by
 * `100%` coverage of `vasille` code by unit tests.
-  Each function, each branch are working as designed.
+  Each function, each branch is working as designed.
 * `strong typing` makes your javascript/typescript code safe as C++ code.
-All entities of `vasille` core library are strong typed, including:
+All entities of `vasille` core library are strongly typed, including:
   * data fields & properties.
   * computed properties (function parameters & result).
   * methods.